Chapter 9 Why Correlation Fails

 These regions correspond to combinations of directional deviations.

-• External benchmarks, such as policy targets or required returns.
+• External benchmarks, such as policy targets, required returns, safety thresholds, or liability levels.

-The covariance decomposition developed in Section 9.3 uses the means:
+The covariance decomposition developed in the next section uses the means:

 Define the positive-part operator